Kartikkhare18/FIle-Share-Web-App/README.md

 The application is built using MERN, it contains 2 seperate folder naming 'client' and 'server'.
 'client' is for frontend and 'server' is for backend.

+#NOTE <br>
+Run npm i before running the project to install node modules and remember this project has front and backend so we have to run the terminal commands in both folders seperately. <br>

 # Run these terminal commands before running the application <br>
 ------SERVER------ <br>
 npm init -y <br>